oroinc/documentation/user/back-office/system/storefront-oauth-app/index.rst

 The section contains the list of all OAuth applications created for customer users in the back-office.
 You can view and manage the existing OAuth applications, create new applications selecting the necessary grant type depending on your business needs, either client credentials or a password.

 .. image:: /user/img/system/storefront_oauth_app/storefront_oauth_app_list.png
-   :alt: A lis of all existing oauth applications
+   :alt: A list of all existing oauth applications

 .. include:: /user/back-office/system/user-management/oauth-app.rst
    :start-after: begin_oauth1
-   :end-before: finish_oauth3
+   :end-before: finish_oauth2

 .. note:: For the details on how to add an OAuth application to a selected user in the back-office, refer to the :ref:`Add OAuth applications to a selected customer user <user-guide--customers--customer-users--oauth>` topic.